dschadow/CloudSecurity/README.md

 ## config-client-vault
 This Spring Boot based web application exposes the REST endpoints `/` and `/secrets`.
 The `/` endpoint provides simple read access to the values created during initialization.
 The `/secrets` endpoint provides POST and GET methods to read and write individual values to the configured Vault.
-You can use [Swagger UI](http://localhost:8080/swagger-ui.html) to interact with these endpoints.
+You can use the applicationns [Swagger UI](http://localhost:8080/swagger-ui.html) to interact with these endpoints.

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/bootstrap.yml)
 file in the config-client-vault project does use the root token shown during vault init.
-You have to update this token to the one shown during vault initialization.
+You have to update this token to the one shown during vault initialization in order to interact with vault.

 ## Meta
 [![Build Status](https://travis-ci.org/dschadow/CloudSecurity.svg)](https://travis-ci.org/dschadow/CloudSecurity)